 Most cases of E. coli infection get better without treatment in 5 to 10 days.

-- Enterotoxigenic Escherichia coli (ETEC) (Centers for Disease Control and Prevention)
+- E. coli and Food Safety (Centers for Disease Control and Prevention) Also in Spanish

 - Ground Beef and Food Safety (Department of Agriculture, Food Safety and Inspection Service)

-- Hemolytic Uremic Syndrome (American Academy of Family Physicians) Available in Spanish
+- Hemolytic Uremic Syndrome (American Academy of Family Physicians) Also in Spanish

-- CDC Vital Signs: Making Food Safer to Eat (Centers for Disease Control and Prevention)
+- How to Stay Healthy around Farm Animals (Centers for Disease Control and Prevention)

 - ClinicalTrials.gov: Escherichia coli Infections (National Institutes of Health)